zignig/astralboot/README.md

 ```
 The test machines to be bootstrapped have one network interface attached to isolated VM network.

-Once you have the astral boot binary built, edit the config.toml file for interfaces on your virtual machines.

 The default hashes for booting are included in the git repository , put them into place by running.
 ```sh
 cp refs.toml.dist refs.toml
 ```
-a minimal config is

->interface = "eth1"

 It is worth noting that this will need to be run as root , dhcp, tftp and http not running on the machine

 Now you are good to go, run the astralboot binary

+1. If the config.toml file does not exists it will ask some questions to set up
-1. It will grab some files from ipfs ( or local file system )and load up the various operating system files.
+2. It will grab some files from ipfs ( or local file system )and load up the various operating system files.
-2. On the first run it will populate the leases.db file with empty ip addresses.
+3. On the first run it will populate the leases.db file with empty ip addresses.
-3. All the services will start and it will be ready to serve.
+4. All the services will start and it will be ready to serve.

+Verbosity can be changed by adding -v , -vv and -vvv to the command line.

 Now comes the fun bit ....